 - In a separate bowl, whisk the sugar, dark brown sugar, and the oil together.
-Add the pumpkin puree and whisk to combing thoroughly.
+Add the pumpkin puree and whisk to combine thoroughly.
 Add the eggs and vanilla and whisk until combined.

 - Gradually add the flour mixture to the pumpkin mixture and whisk until completely combined.